ShuXingYu94/NGS_Process_Sample/README.md

 # the files inside is not shown
 ```
 Here, the original `fastq.gz` data files are in folder `./BaseCall`.
-Ater trimming with given `adapter.txt` file, the reads are saved in folder `./trimmed`.
+After trimming with given `adapter.txt` file, the reads are saved in folder `./trimmed`.
 The trimmed files are subsequently mapped to reference genome and saved in `.bam` format in folder `./algined`.
 Then, Stacks were used to analyze mapped reads, carry out SNPs calling and population analysis.
 These results are saved in `./stacks`.

 Eventually, the statistical analysis were carried out with `statistics.sh` using the above files.
 The generated result files are kept in folder `./statistics`, which should look like below.
 ```